ProjectTorreyPines/FastInterpolations.jl/docs/design/derivative_design.md

 ## 7. FAQ

-**Q: Is there overhead from nested `order` and `extrap` dispatch?**
+**Q: Is there overhead from nested `deriv` and `extrap` dispatch?**

 A: Minimal.
-Julia compiles specialized versions for all combinations (3 orders × 4 extrap modes = 12).
+Julia compiles specialized versions for all combinations (3 deriv values × 4 extrap modes = 12).
 The dispatch macros convert runtime values to compile-time constants at the entry point, so all downstream code is fully specialized.
 Nesting them together or separating them doesn't affect runtime performance.

 **Q: Why `op::O where {O<:AbstractEvalOp}` instead of `op::AbstractEvalOp`?**